 Causes of HIE

-HIE can be caused by various factors, some of which may be related to medical negligence.
+HIE can result from various factors, some of which may be related to medical negligence.
 Common causes include:

 - Placental abruption: When the placenta separates from the uterus before birth, cutting off the baby's oxygen supply.